usbman01/CH552_usbASP/README.md

   - CH552
   - CH554

-Usbasp is on new USB Ports (3.1) much more stable because it no longer depends on VUSB.
+CH552_usbasp is much more stable because it no longer depends on VUSB.
 On windows machines it can automatically load winusb as driver so no more installation issues and hassles with zadig.
 If there is already a usbasp installation on the PC with libusb, libusb will be used.
 On Linux always libusb will be used because WCID is windows only.

 ## Features:

-  - fullspeed (12MHz) design
+  - Fullspeed (12MHz) design
-  - firmware update via USB using WCHs
+  - Firmware update via USB using WCHs WCHISPTool
-  - automatic driver installation on Win8.1 and above
+  - Automatic driver installation on Win8.1 and above
-  - winusb driver (tested with avrDude >= 7.1)
+  - Winusb driver (tested with avrDude >= 7.1)
-  - compound device with USB CDC-ACM serial port
+  - Compound device with USB CDC-ACM serial port
   - 5V and 3.3V operation

 WCID, TPI support and the extra CDC can be switched off.
 For details check global.h The code can be compiled using Keil c51 or SDCC.
 Since i dont have AVRs using TPI at hand TPI is just simulated and may or may not work.